Leadership and Advocacy

 The Committee of Interns and Residents (CIR) is the largest housestaff union in the United States, representing over 17,000 resident physicians and fellows who are dedicated to improving residency training and education, advancing patient care, and expanding healthcare access for our communities.
 Through the union, residents have access to expanded insurance (including medical, dental, vision, and disability), mental health counseling, student loan consultations, Rosetta Stone courses, and an educational fund.
 A patient care fund is available to support residents to tackle projects to expand and improve medical & psychiatric care for LA County patients.
 The union is actively involved in improving immigration policy, promoting racial justice, advancing reproductive rights, and preventing of gun violence.
 Psychiatry residents frequently hold leadership positions within the union.

 Diversity And Social Justice

-The Diversity and Social Justice Committee, while formally established in Spring 2020, is the culmination of many conversations over the years exploring the intersection of psychiatry and social justice.
+The Resident Diversity & Social Justice Committee, formally established in 2019, is the culmination of many conversations over the years exploring the intersection of psychiatry and social justice.
 This committee is open to all residents and faculty committed to building a more equitable society for ourselves and for our patients.
 Meetings are held twice a month and are focused on developing the following key components of our program: